jytsang/currency-checker/README.md

 ## How to run the project

+Requires node and npm to run - https://nodejs.org/

 1. Clone repository from Github.
 2. Open a terminal in the root folder and run `npm install`.
 3. Run `npm start` to start the server and go to http://localhost:3000/.